Unum is the new administrator for disability claims.

 Long-term Disability Insurance

-- Long-term Disability Insurance provides income replacement benefits after 180 days of a continuous period of disability for as long as you are certified disabled up to your Social Security normal retirement age.
+- Long-term Disability Insurance provides income replacement benefits after 180 days of a continuous period of disability for as long as you are certified disabled, up to your Social Security normal retirement age.
 If eligible, you pay the full cost if you enroll in this insurance.

 Academic Disability Program

-- The Academic Disability Program provides paid medical leave and long-term disability benefits for faculty and P&A staff.
+- The Academic Disability Program provides paid medical leave and short-term and long-term disability benefits for faculty and P&A staff.
 The University pays for this benefit.
 You are automatically enrolled if you meet the eligibility requirements.